-There are various types of radiations and each radiation may affect a one or more of the body parts.
+There are various types of radiation and each of them may affect one or more of the body parts.
 The intensity may also vary from case to case.
-Given below is a list of certain body organs that specifically get affected by radiation.
-In a general approach, radiation destroys the cells in the body that divide rapidly.
+Given below is a list of certain body organs that specifically get affected by it.
+In a general approach, it destroys the cells in the body that divide rapidly.

-2. Brain: Exposure of radiation above 5,000 rems leads to damage of brain cells.
-Brain cells do not reproduce therefore exposure of radiation below 5,000 rems does not have any damage.
-In extreme conditions, radiation destroys small blood vessels and kills nerve cells which may lead to seizures and immediate death.
+2. Brain: Exposure to radiation above 5,000 rems leads to damage to brain cells.
+Brain cells do not reproduce therefore exposure to radiation below 5,000 rems does not have any damage.
+In extreme conditions, it destroys small blood vessels and kills nerve cells which may lead to seizures and immediate death.

 3. Blood System: Radiation above 100 rems results in mild radiation sickness.
-This is the reduction in the count of blood’s lymphocyte cells.
+This is the reduction in the count of blood lymphocyte cells.
 This reduction leads to weakening of the person thus more prone to infection.
-The initial symptoms of mild radiation sickness are very similar to that of regular flu thus may often go unnoticed.
+The initial symptoms are very similar to that of regular flu and thus may often go unnoticed.
 Only a blood count test helps in the identification.

-4. Hair: Exposure of radiation above 200 rems, leads to severe hair loss including hair loss in clumps as well.
+4. Hair: Exposure to radiation above 200 rems, leads to severe hair loss including hair loss in clumps as well.

 5. Thyroid: Thyroid glands are susceptible to radioiodine (radioactive iodine).
 Radioiodine in large quantities is capable of destroying all or some parts of the thyroid gland.
 Potassium iodide is a compound that helps to reduce the effects of this exposure thus consumption of it is recommended.

-6. Gastrointestinal Tract: Radiation levels above 200 rems result in the damage of the intestinal tract lining that in-turn causes nausea, vomiting with blood and diarrhea.
+6. Gastrointestinal Tract: Radiation levels above 200 rems result in damage to the intestinal tract lining that in turn causes nausea, vomiting with blood, and diarrhea.